Amex: A Common Stock With Uncommon Profits

 Born in 1850 as an Express Mail company, Amex has dramatically mutated adapting extremely well to the fast changing financial and payments industry in the US and worldwide.
 Furthermore, it has done so in a very profitable way.

-During the 80s the company reinvented itself as a financial services conglomerate with cutting edge expertise in payments systems, credit cards, financial advisory and capital markets.
-With the acquisition of Shearson Loeb Roades America Express created a powerful investment banking arm; finally in 1984 Amex purchased Lehman Brothers Kuhn Loeb and the full structure of the conglomerate was put in place.
+During the 80s, the company reinvented itself as a financial services conglomerate with cutting edge expertise in payments systems, credit cards, financial advisory and capital markets.
+With the acquisition of Shearson Loeb Roades, American Express created a powerful investment banking arm.
+Finally, in 1984, Amex purchased Lehman Brothers Kuhn Loeb and the full structure of the conglomerate was put in place.
 The new name was Shearson / Lehman American Express.

 In a dramatic change of orientation, the divesture of the investment banking business of Amex ten years later was the seed of what now is known as Lehman Brothers.